 - a.
 CD Direct will manage the early stages as the parties agree to mediate and select the mediator.
 Ensure that your profile on our website is up to date to enhance your chances of appointment. - b.
 Once the parties have agreed to mediate and you have been appointed to mediate, we will provide you with the parties' contact details and a draft Agreement to Mediate to use.
 The agreement is one that has been specifically adapted for remote online mediation. - c.
 You should then contact the parties in the usual way by email and invite them each to a private pre-mediation preparation meeting with you, either by phone, Zoom, Teams, Skype or another suitable channel. - d.
 You should conduct these preparation meetings in the usual way although we suggest you add in some tips on using Zoom effectively and share with them our Guide to Online Mediation for Parties and their Representatives.
 If unfamiliarity with Zoom is an issue, encourage parties to watch the webinars on the Zoom website and to test their connection which they can do here: https://zoom.us/test. - e.
-Once a date has been set for the mediation, set up your meeting in Zoom and copy the invitation into email to the parties - f.
+Once a date has been set for the mediation, set up your meeting in Zoom and copy the invitation into an email to the parties and also send calendar invitation to the parties with the link. - f.
 Check your general settings in Zoom and decide on the settings for when they enter the mediation, in relation to: - i.
 Access to the main meeting via the waiting room - ii.
 Audio and video controls - iii.
 Screen share, chat and whiteboards - iv.
-Consider setting up and preassigning your breakout rooms beforehand so that parties can be moved from the main room to the breakout rooms with ease - g.
+Consider setting up and pre-assigning your breakout rooms beforehand so that parties can be moved from the main room to the breakout rooms with ease.
+You will need to use the email addresses that parties use to access the Zoom meeting to do this.
+You can instead of course set up breakout rooms as parties arrive in the waiting room. - g.
 Prepare yourself for the mediation day, including considering the lighting and background for your video conference, what you will wear and how you will sustain yourself with refreshments